 Website City of Calgary

 If you are committed to public service, enjoy collaborating with others, share our values and have a desire to learn and grow, join The City of Calgary.
 City employees deliver the services, run the programs and operate the facilities which make a difference in our community.
-We support work-life balance and offer competitive wages, pensions, and benefits.
+We support work-life balance, promote physical and psychological safety, and offer competitive wages, pensions, and benefits.
 Together we make Calgary a great place to make a living, a great place to make a life.

 Primary duties include:

--Ability to demonstrate knowledge of design, policy, and practice to serve all users of public right-of-way in Calgary, in Canada and in similar settings.
+– In-depth knowledge of multimodal complete streets, transit and Transit Oriented Development design, policy, and practice to serve all users of public right-of-way in Calgary, in Canada and in similar settings.

--Proven political acumen, customer focus, decision-making and project management skills, stakeholder engagement skills, along with the ability to build and maintain relationships that strengthen the workplace; you exhibit flexibility, courage, resilience, sound judgment and curiosity
+– Proven political acumen, communication, negotiation, decision-making and project management skills, along with the ability to build and maintain relationships that strengthen the workplace.

 Business Unit: Transportation Planning